1emvr/Intel-CET-Enforcement/README.md

 Of course, Counterfeit Object-Oriented Programming (COOP) is still a viable bypass to CET, but this greatly increases the level of complexity for exploit-development and reduces the  attack surface dramatically.

 ## Counterfeit Object-Oriented Programming (COOP)
 Counterfeit OOP is a code-reuse attack similar to ROP/JIT-ROP, however it doesn't require a stack overflow.
-Instead, a vtable pointer can be copied and manipulated, keeping the original stack in place.

-- allocating a fixed space and writing?
+Because of C++ class inheritance, virtual functions provide overwritable pointers defined in their base classes, allowing for derived classes to set their own functionality dynamically.

-- obtaining this_ptr (rcx) from the stack?
+## Possible Mitigations
-...
+- modify vtables from read-access to execute-access only, preventing layout disclosure?
 ### sources:
    - https://windows-internals.com/cet-updates-dynamic-address-ranges/